A countable-support symmetric iteration separating PP from AC: Introduction

 \paragraph{Consequences recorded here.} From $\SVC(S)$ and $\PP$ in~$\cM$, we derive the Ordering Principle (Corollary~\ref{cor:OP}).
 We also record, conservatively, the Kinna--Wagner consequences proved in this manuscript (Remark~\ref{rem:KWP}).

-\paragraph{Relation to countable-support symmetric iterations.} The iteration is an instance of the general countable-support symmetric-iteration framework developed in \cite{gilsonCSI}; we use its successor and limit constructions, the $\omega_1$-completeness and normality facts for the generated filters, and the $\ZF/\DC$ preservation theorems.
-What is specific to the present manuscript is the package bookkeeping for $\PP^{\mathrm{split}}\!\restriction T$ and $\AC_{\WO}$ and the orbit-symmetrization required to obtain genuine automorphisms of the successor iterands (Remark~\ref{rem:iteration-api}).
+\paragraph{Relation to countable-support symmetric iterations.} The bounded-stage successor and limit constructions used here follow the countable-support symmetric-iteration scheme developed in \cite{gilsonCSI}.
+From that companion paper we use the stagewise group/projection infrastructure and the bounded-stage preservation results, especially \(\ZF\) and \(\DC\) at set stages.
+What is specific to the present manuscript is the explicit \(\Ord\)-length recursion for the present package forcings, together with the diagonal-lift/diagonal-cancellation machinery used to define the limit filters and to make the bookkeeping work for \(\PP^{\mathrm{split}}\!\restriction \Pow(S)\) and \(\AC_{\WO}\) (Remark~\ref{rem:iteration-api}).

 \paragraph{What is not claimed.} Beyond the theory displayed above and the explicit corollaries proved in the final section (such as Corollary~\ref{cor:OP} and Remark~\ref{rem:KWP}), we do not claim additional choiceless consequences.